The Neuroscience of Yoga

 Asanas have been shown to help with a range of mental disorders, including anxiety, depression, autoimmune conditions, and pain syndromes.[6]
 It isn’t easy to discern which mechanisms led to these outcomes, given that body and mind are interconnected.
 This same study proposed that the mental health benefits could result from increased vagal tone, reduced cortisol levels, and lower heart rate and blood pressure.

 Exercise releases favorable neurochemicals in response to bodily movement, and it’s likely that yoga has similar effects.
 These include brain-region-specific increases in dopamine, serotonin, and acetylcholine.[7]
+Having calmed the mind through the gross physical body, the next area, pranayama, works with subtle energetic layers.

-2. Breathing & Pranayama
+Breathing & Pranayama

 Pranayama roughly means “controlling the breath” or “freeing the energy,” depending on how you translate it.
-Prana is more than just the breath, better understood as vital force, like the Chinese concept of qi.
+Prana is more than just the breath, better understood as a vital force, like the Chinese concept of qi.
 From a scientific standpoint, this could be understood as the chemical and electrical energy that animates the nervous system.
 Prana can be directly experienced by practicing pranayama and other yogic methods.

 Breathing provides the core ingredients of energy (via oxygen) used by cells to produce adenosine triphosphate (ATP).
 As Al Lee & Don Campbell put it in Perfect Breathing, “Every neuron, every synapse, every muscle feeds on the flame of your breath.”
 You can live without food for two months, water for a few days, but breathing for mere minutes.
 It’s that important.